StevenBoyce/hqProject/README.md

 ### Database
 - **PostgreSQL 15** with persistent storage
 - **Prisma migrations** for schema management
+- **Layout Persistence** I chose to use a JSON array of objects instead of an HTML string as that is how they're represented in the UI.

 ### Development
 - **Docker Compose** for easy setup